 AT&T integrates 5G with Microsoft Azure to enable next-generation solutions on the edge

 AT&T and Microsoft have ramped up innovation of their strategic alliance to enable new 5G, cloud and edge computing solutions.
-Following the initial announcement, the companies have announced select availability for Network Edge Compute (NEC) technology, which weaves Microsoft Azure™ cloud services into the AT&T software-defined, virtualized 5G core (the Network Cloud).
-The NEC capability will enable developers to deploy applications on Azure-compute infrastructure at the network edge, which can substantially reduce latency and improve user experience.
-The model will ultimately support deployment of industry-leading cloud application services at geographic locations that are closer to users and business locations.
+Following the initial announcement, the companies have announced select availability for AT&T Network Edge (ANE ) technology, which connects Microsoft Azure™ cloud services to the AT&T software-defined, virtualized 5G core (the Network Cloud).
+The ANE capability will enable developers using Azure-compute to deploy applications on infrastructure at the network edge, which can substantially reduce latency and improve user experience.
+The model will ultimately support deployment of industry leading cloud application services at geographic locations that are closer to users and business locations.
 This will give more users enhanced access to cloud resources, along with the chance to further optimize their usage with 5G and other high-performance connectivity services from AT&T. These advantages will be important for cloud and IoT solutions that require lower latency, such as those used in manufacturing, retail, healthcare, finance, public safety, entertainment and other industries.

 Flexible, high-performance cloud services for the way things work today.

-NEC, when deployed more broadly, will give businesses access to compute power closer to the network edge, leading to improved latency and optimized network routing, ultimately reducing the need for dedicated on-premises hardware.
-NEC is being designed to use AT&T high-bandwidth millimeter wave spectrum (5G+) where available, which opens eventual new possibilities for ultra low-latency mobile applications.
+ANE, when deployed more broadly, will give businesses access to compute power closer to the network edge, leading to improved latency and optimized network routing, ultimately reducing the need for dedicated on-premises hardware.
+ANE is being designed to use AT&T high-bandwidth millimeter wave spectrum (5G+) where available, which opens eventual new possibilities for ultra low-latency mobile applications.

 Get high-performance cloud services virtually accessible using AT&T mobile and wireline connectivity.
 To learn more about the ANE trial program, services, and availability, please submit your request here for more information, or contact your AT&T account representative.